RageAgainstTheAssembly/EPML-ITMO/README.md

-# EPML HW 2
+# EPML HW 3

 This is just a brief README, you can find the full report in `docs/report.md`.
-Note that versioning mostly concerns sections 8-12.
+Note that experiment tracking mostly concerns sections 12-13.

 Perfectly reproducible on my machine, hoping that's a good sign